 This course is designed for experienced and informed professionals who participate in obtaining and analyzing requirements.
 Students are expected to understand the purpose of business and functional requirements.

-We recommend that students attend our Essential Skills for Business Analysis class first or have similar experience.
+We recommend that students attend our Essential Skills for Business Analysis class first or have a similar experiences.

 Each student will receive a copy of the course documentation prepared by Netmind.